idanariav/reference_vault/__vault_guides/Periodical Journaling.md

 Reflect on the day's events and how you acted in them.
 At first I used a base "rate" to rate my day, but then I realized how narrow it is.
 A single measure, especially a numeric one can't represent the richness and complexity of human life.
 That's why I added both qualitative measures (an empty text field to enter your thoughts about the day), and quantitative measures (metrics you can track across time).

 example metrics:
-1. Worst_case (text) - Thinking about a potential thing that can happen that would ruin your day, to enourage you to think how you can best prepare in advance (Originated from the [[stoics]] "negative meditation", a form of [[pre mortem]])
+1. WorstCase (text) - Thinking about a potential thing that can happen that would ruin your day, to enourage you to think how you can best prepare in advance (Originated from the [[stoics]] "negative meditation", a form of [[pre mortem]])
-2. Best_case (text) - What would be the best thing that can happen to you today?
+2. BestCase (text) - What would be the best thing that can happen to you today?
 Can you make it a reality?
 Something to strive for
-3. Minimal_progress (text) - What would make you feel that "at least this day wasn't a waste", something as small as a few minutes that can create a feeling of progress
+3. MinimalProgress (text) - What would make you feel that "at least this day wasn't a waste", something as small as a few minutes that can create a feeling of progress
 4. Gratitude (text) - something you are grateful for
 5. Kindness (text) - an act of kindness you've done for someone else without expecting return
-6. Compliment (text) - a verbal experssion of care or gratutide towards someone else
+6. Compliment (text) - a verbal expression of care or gratitude towards someone else
 7. Documentation (True/False) - Have you been journaling today?
 8. Health (True/False) - Do you feel well today?
-9. Avoided_temptations (True/False) - Did you manage to avoid temptations such as social media and unhealthy food today?
+9. AvoidedTemptations (True/False) - Did you manage to avoid temptations such as social media and unhealthy food today?
-10. Upheld_commitments (True/False) - Have you done "what you are supposed to do" today?
+10. UpheldCommitments (True/False) - Have you done "what you are supposed to do" today?
 Have you finished all your important tasks?
-11. Maintained_composure (True/False) - Did you act in a way that represents who you wish to be?
+11. MaintainedComposure (True/False) - Did you act in a way that represents who you wish to be?
-12. Pursued_goals (True/False) - Have you progressed towards fulfilling your goals?
+12. PursuedGoals (True/False) - Have you progressed towards fulfilling your goals?
 13. Studying (Numeric) - How many minutes have you spent today on learning something new?
 14. Developing (Numeric) - How many minutes have you spent today on creating something new
 15. Cardio (Numeric) - How many minutes have you dedicated today for cardio?